y2kbugger/weeklyreview_todotxt/README.md

 # WIP
+- cleanup structure of the app
+  - make the websocket connection aware of:
+    1. the meta-type of list it is connected to (checklist, todo, reference)
+    2. which specific root "+PROJECT" it is connected to.
+    3. logic to handle when an update needs to be sent to the a specific client
 - Start with checklists using grocery as the test case.
   - Clarify completed items
   - Add ability to reset a checklist